 Artist Statement

-At the start of the work is the question, what are the politics of a waiting room?
-How does the architecture of these spaces effect the individual body on a cognitive and physical level; how does it effect the collective?
-Consider the possibility of a site that is non-historical, non-specific, and non-relational; can this site exist?
-My work attempts to illustrate the spatial and psychological barriers between class-structure, location, and body language through time-based mediums and installations that utilize overly-familiar objects and mundane interior spaces.
-Non-spaces historically refer to sites such as highways, airport terminals, waiting rooms, shopping centers, and other liminal spaces.
+Consider the possibility of a site that is non-historical, non-specific, and non-relational.
+Can this site exist?
+My work explores the spatial and psychological barriers between class-structure, location, and body language through time-based mediums and installations that utilize overly-familiar objects and mundane interior spaces.
+Non-spaces, according to theorist Marc Auge, historically refer to sites such as highways, airport terminals, waiting rooms, shopping centers, and other liminal spaces.

-Since beginning to work with Non-Spaces in 2016, I have attempted to confront the viewer with something that is seemingly familiar- like sitting in a waiting room- but which has been suspended through the use of repetitious, unplaceable sounds and images, asking us to re-evaluate the invisible structures that we might participate in on a daily basis.
 My hope in making this work is to use the Non-Space paradoxically from its original definition.
 The Non-Space as a psychological manifestation that occurs within generic architectural sites that enacts an entirely oppositional response to anonymity-- connection and relatability.
 The seemingly un-interesting space of transience and non-thought could perhaps be a space that evokes the human body, identity, and culture.
 I use topics such as finance, the apocalypse, and migration to create systems of analyzing and navigating this subjectivity.

 Using Format